 The ward map designates the boundaries of each of the ten city wards.
 The ward map is required to be updated to reflect the actual population, based on the U.S. Census, which is held every ten years.
 The currently proposed ward maps are based on the results of the 2020 U.S. census.

-Once approved by the City Council, the new ward map will take effect after the next City election which will be held on April 4, 2023.
+Once approved by the City Council, the new ward map will take effect after the next municipal election, usually in April.

 Process

-The City Council will deliberate on the maps, possibly proposing amendments.
-All amendments must adhere to legal requirements.
-Similar to other agenda items that come before the Council, the members must vote to adopt the new, possibly amended, map.
-The deadline for passage of the new map is August 23, 2022, 90 days before the petition-filing deadline for municipal elections.
+The City Council considered the draft maps, proposing amendments.
+All amendments were required to adhere to legal requirements.
+Similar to other agenda items that come before the Council, the members voted to adopt the new amended, map.
+The deadline for passage of the new map was August 23, 2022, 90 days before the petition-filing deadline for municipal elections.

 Requirements and Considerations